MariaAlonsoLeon/WeatherProyect/README.md

 The WeatherApp provides weather information for a location on each of the Canary Islands.
 It fetches data from the OpenWeatherMap API (an online service providing meteorological data) and stores the information locally in an SQLite database.

 The application, when running, updates and inserts data from the API every 6 hours.
-After this update, it offers the possibility to check the weather forecast for several days, specifically 5 days after the current date.
+After this update, it offers the possibility to check the weather forecast for only one day, specifically it is allowed for 5 days after the current date.
 If the application already has a history, you can also check the recorded data from past days.

 ## Resources Used
 - **Development Environment:** IntelliJ IDEA.